UPDATE: Apple has not updated their router models in years and has reportedly stopped manufacturing the Apple Airport line and Time Capsules.

 You really can’t go wrong with a FlashRouter.
 Our devices are powerful, fast, and flashed with highly-popular and feature laden DD-WRT or Tomato firmware, which boosts their functionality and versatility by leaps and bounds.
 Check out our recent best-sellers list to find out which of our devices are the most popular these days.

 Our latest addiction is Wireless-AC routers, which took the speeds of our fastest routers and just about doubled them (from 900 Mbps to 5300!).
 At the moment, our list of Wireless-AC routers include the the much-lauded networking powerhouses: Asus AC5300 DD-WRT Router & Netgear R7000 DD-WRT Router.
-If you’re looking for something a little more modest, we can happily recommend the fan favorite Linksys WRT1200AC DD-WRT.
+Looking for something a little more modest?
+We can happily recommend the fan favorite Linksys WRT1200AC DD-WRT.